mcuntz/hesseflux/README.md

 The package uses several functions of the JAMS Python package https://github.com/mcuntz/jams_python
-The JAMS package and *hesseflux* are synchronised irregularily.
+The JAMS package and *hesseflux* are synchronised irregularly.

 *hesseflux* includes a Python port of Logtools, the Logger Tools Software of Olaf Kolle, MPI-BGC Jena, (c) 2012.